 Read, Write, Inc. Phonics is used as the main scheme for teaching phonics in school.
 Read, Write, Inc. Phonics is a rigorous and dynamic synthetic phonics programme aimed at creating fluent and enthusiastic readers, confident speakers and willing writers.
 Children are taught the individual sounds first through a picture the same shape as the letter, for example for ‘a’ there is a picture of an apple and ‘s’ is a picture of a snake.
 These are called ‘speed sounds’ because we want your children to read them effortlessly.
 There are 3 sets of sounds.
 Set 1 contains all of the letters in the alphabet.
 The first 6 sounds taught are m, a, s, d, t, i, n.
 Once your child knows these sounds they can start learning to blend the sounds together to read words.

 At Lumley Infant and Nursery School, we believe that all pupils should have access to a wide range of texts and genres to develop their vocabulary, language comprehension and love of reading.
 Pupils are familiar with and enjoy listening to a wide range of stories, poems, rhymes and non-fiction texts.
-We promote a love of reading through our extensive library, author visits, regular book fairs and timetables whole class story time sessions.
+We promote a love of reading through our inviting class story corners, author visits, regular book fairs and whole class story time sessions.

-Every week, pupils are provided with a library book that they can take home to share with their family.
+Every week, pupils are given time to select a library book that they can take home to share with their family.
 This book is not matched to the children’s reading ability.
 The purpose of library books is to develop children’s love for reading and to equip all families to a have the opportunity to share a wealth of stories and non-fiction text with their children at home.
+The importance of reading aloud to children is promoted with parents and carers throughout the school year.

 Additional Resources to Support at Home: